Thursday, October 27, 2011

-Masterpieces of Ancient Egypt opens with a standard run through of ancient Egyptian history through to the Arab conquest of 642ad with a particularly informative inclusion of the history of the kingdom of Kush to Egypt's south.
-The author includes an explanation of how the British Museum acquired it's collection and the provenances of the pieces.
+Masterpieces of Ancient Egypt opens with a standard run through of ancient Egyptian history through to the Arab conquest of 642 AD, with a particularly informative inclusion of the history of the Kingdom of Kush to Egypt's south.
+The author includes an explanation of how the British Museum acquired its collection and the provenances of the pieces.

-Mr. Strudwick puts forth in his choice of an object from the first intermediate period the stela of Inyotef (EA1203).
-When I saw this piece last I did not like it in fact I was unable to appreciate it but my mind has now been changed with a better understanding of a complex piece of provincialism put forward by the author.
+I have always loved the Old Kingdom husband-wife statues and the limestone statue of Kaitep and Hetepheres (EA 1181), is no exception.
+Mr. Strudwick puts forth in his choice of an object from the First Intermediate Period the stela of Inyotef (EA1203).
+When I saw this piece last I did not like it, in fact, I was unable to appreciate it but my mind has now been changed with a better understanding of a complex piece of provincialism put forward by the author.

-Mr. Strudwick picks the colossal head of Amenemhet III (EA 1063), and I am in complete agreement an awe inspiring head, the eyes of which give it a ghostly presence.
-I have always been fond of the middle kingdom block statues and Mr. Strudwicks choice of the block statue of Sennefer (EA 48), is a fine addition to the book.
+Mr. Strudwick picks the colossal head of Amenemhet III (EA 1063), and I am in complete agreement an awe-inspiring head, the eyes of which give it a ghostly presence.
+I have always been fond of the Middle Kingdom block statues and Mr. Strudwick's choice of the block statue of Sennefer (EA 48), is a fine addition to the book.

-The simple wooden mummiform figures of Qenamun (EA 56929-30), are a rarely published gems from the reign of Amenhotep II in the last quarter of the fifteenth century bce.
-Qenamun is the owner of Theban tomb (TT93), and was a powerful official during that kings reign.
-The paintings from the tomb chapel of Sebekhotep (TT63), are sophisticated and posses great merit.
+The simple wooden mummiform figures of Qenamun (EA 56929-30), are rarely published gems from the reign of Amenhotep II in the last quarter of the fifteenth century BC.
+Qenamun is the owner of Theban tomb (TT93) and was a powerful official during that king's reign.
+The paintings from the tomb chapel of Sebekhotep (TT63), are sophisticated and possess great merit.

 The authors choice of Amarna period objects for the book only included three picks and though the stela of Amenhotep III and Queen Tiye (EA 57399), is a wonderful piece to stand in front of as is the glass tilapia fish (EA 55193), still I found myself wanting more.

-The wooden protective figures from the kings tombs in the valley of kings capture a fearsome presence and the feeling of what the ancient burial party would have thought of such figures though I might imagine they were in black shrines and unseen by the mourners?
-I was glad to see the nineteenth dynasty unknown couple carved in limestone (EA 36), which sculptor Henry Moore liked so much and am in full agreement with him as they posses a real charm and dignity and are beautifully crafted.
+The wooden protective figures from a kings tombs in the Valley of Kings capture a fearsome presence and the feeling of what the ancient burial party would have thought of such figures though I might imagine they were in black shrines and unseen by the mourners?
+I was glad to see the XIX'th Dynasty unknown couple carved in limestone (EA 36), which sculptor Henry Moore liked so much and am in full agreement with him as they possess a real charm and dignity and are beautifully crafted.

-While the silver cult image of Amun (EA 60006), I make a departure from the author in the reality the photographs always seem to make this piece look impressive but that in fact besides it's material of silver and gold the statuette is very cheap looking and wonky in his position.
-For me it is not good enough to be the actual cult figure but more likely a votive offering of the late period?
+While the silver cult image of Amun (EA 60006), I make a departure from the author in the reality the photographs always seem to make this piece look impressive but that in fact besides its material of silver and gold the statuette is very cheap looking and wonky in his position.
+For me, it is not good enough to be the actual cult figure but more likely a votive offering of the late period?

 The stela of Taimhotep (EA 147), is a wonderful example of autobiographical information complete with a prayer to Imhotep to bring her a son.
 I often complain in my reviews of Egyptian books which lack mummies this book is very different in that a good selection of mummies from the collection are represented.

-The mysterious Merotic stela (EA 1650), is of great interest and hopefully archaeology will one day bring it's language to life.
+The mysterious Merotic stela (EA 1650), is of great interest and hopefully, archaeology will one day bring it's language to life.
 The book ends with the fourteenth century AD iron cross removed from the body of bishop Timotheus at Qasr Ibrim (EA 71955).